Yifan-bio/Manual/ATAC-seq.md

 ### 5. Sequencing mode

-For ATAC-seq, we recommend paired-end sequencing, for several reasons.
+For ATAC-seq, use paired-end sequencing, for several reasons.

  - More sequence data leads to better alignment results.
 Many genomes contain numerous repetitive elements, and failing to align reads to certain genomic regions unambiguously renders those regions less accessible to the assay.
 Additional sequence data, such as with paired-end sequencing, helps to reduce these alignment ambiguities.